largestgithubuseronearth/addwater/README.md

 ## PRIMARY GOALS:
 * Give app functionality to run at startup, in the background, and check for + install updates automatically
+    * Is the manifest import okay?
+I copied from AdwSteamGtk
 * Pref: Allow user to choose a specific path from the list of commons ones, or auto to let me figure it out
 * Make unit tests for app, especially in sections where data loss could occur
 * Find a good formatting solution